Can GW231123 have a stellar origin?: Simulation suite

+\vtwo{ As noted above, our study is motivated by proposed evolutionary scenarios in which black hole progenitor stars are rapidly rotating.
+For this reason, we do not include the ST dynamo \citep{Spruit:2001tz}, which is commonly invoked in stellar models to enforce near-rigid rotation through efficient angular momentum coupling between stellar layers \citep{Fuller:2019sxi,Fuller:2022ysb}.
+The physical validity and efficiency of this mechanism remain uncertain, and several studies have questioned whether the magnetic instabilities required to sustain the ST dynamo can operate under realistic stellar conditions \citep[e.g.][]{Denissenkov:2006tk,Zahn:2007uk}. }

+\vtwo{ At the same time, it is widely recognized that some form of efficient angular momentum coupling must operate in stars in order to reproduce observational constraints, particularly those inferred from low- and intermediate-mass stellar remnants, such as the slow rotation of white dwarfs and neutron stars and the modest core--envelope differential rotation observed in evolved stars.
+Whether similarly efficient coupling operates in the very massive stars considered here, especially in the pair-instability regime, remains uncertain. }

+\vtwo{Models that adopt efficient angular momentum transport via the ST dynamo predict nearly non-rotating black holes \citep{Marchant:2020haw}, which are difficult to reconcile with the high component spins inferred for GW231123, potentially pointing to weaker internal angular momentum transport in its progenitor.\footnote{We note that alternative interpretations suggest the nominal spin inference itself may be biased \citep{Ray:2025rtt}.} We therefore allow for differential rotation and spin retention in our models, which both enables high-spin remnants and directly impacts the onset of pair-instability by shifting the upper edge of the mass gap to higher masses.
+Demonstrating that a rapidly spinning primary can still form above the mass gap strengthens the plausibility of a stellar-origin scenario involving photodisintegration collapse.}

-Some simulations feature spin parameters exceeding unity at core-collapse.~Although the BH may form with maximal spin, further accretion can reduce its spin if the added mass is not accompanied by sufficient angular momentum, or if excess angular momentum is expelled by feedback to avoid violating the Kerr limit.~To estimate the final spin of the BH, we adopt a version of the model developed in Ref.~\cite{Batta:2019clm}, consistent with previous work~\cite{Marchant:2020haw}.~We assume that the innermost $3\msun$ of the progenitor collapses promptly into a BH with maximal spin.~{We have explicitly verified that the results are insensitive to the size of this core, see End Matter for more details.}~The remainder of the star is assumed to either fall directly into the BH or accrete through a disk, delivering additional mass and angular momentum.~Accretion is regulated by feedback, ensuring that the final spin does not exceed the Kerr limit ($\chi \leq 1$).~
+Some simulations feature spin parameters exceeding unity at core-collapse.~Although the BH may form with maximal spin, further accretion can reduce its spin if the added mass is not accompanied by sufficient angular momentum, or if excess angular momentum is expelled by magnetohydrodynamic feedback \citep[e.g.][]{McKinney:2012vh}).~To estimate the final spin of the BH, we adopt a version of the model developed by~\cite{Batta:2019clm}, consistent with previous work~\citep{Marchant:2020haw}.~We assume that the innermost $3\msun$ of the progenitor collapses promptly into a BH with maximal spin.~{We have explicitly verified that the results are insensitive to the size of this core, see \vtwo{appendix \ref{sensitivitytocollapse}} for more details.~The remainder of the star is assumed to either fall directly into the BH or accrete through a disk, delivering additional mass and angular momentum.~Accretion is regulated by feedback, ensuring that the final spin does not exceed the Kerr limit ($\chi \leq 1$).~